Information for Departments

 You must complete and submit a “Request for a DS-2019.”
 This form must be signed by the sponsoring faculty, the department chair, the Dean and the Provost.
 It is best to allow 2 to 3 months from the time the Request form is initiated to the requested start date.
 Additional required information includes the following.

 - The invitation letter (if scholar is externally supported) or offer letter (if supported by K-State).
+The offer letter must clearly state the terms and conditions of employment, which includes job duties, the number of hours the Exchange Visitor will be expected to work, and the waged and compensation.
 Click here for a Sample Invitation Letter;

 - Verification of funding.
 Verification of funding includes one or more of the following.
 (Please note that the exchange visitor will need to demonstrate that he or she will have $1400 for each month of his/her program.
 If dependents will be joining the J-1, then he/she will need an additional $800 per month for the first dependent, then $650 per month for any additional dependents.

 - If the department is offering a salary, then the offer letter will serve as verification of this funding.

 - If Exchange Visitor is being funded by another source, e.g. their home university, then you must submit a letter from the source indicating the amount of the funding and the dates the funding will be available.
 The letter must be in English or translated into English but the currency need not be converted.

 - If the K-State or other source of funding does not total the minimum amount needed (see above) then the Exchange Visitor will need to demonstrate that he or she has personal funds available.
 Acceptable documentation includes the following: Bank statements from checking, savings, stock holdings, and/or certificates of deposit; or a letter from the bank on bank letterhead stating the date the account was opened, the average balance, and the current balance.